French Type 'D' Trade Gun kit,

 Track's French Type D Trade Gun

 kit features a precision pre-inlet stock.
 The barrel channel is cut for our smooth bored 42" barrel, tapered octagon at the breech, becoming round, with wedding bands at the transition.
 Our stock is made of black walnut, cherry, plain maple, or figured maple.
 Cut for our Type D lock, trigger, trigger plate, triggerguard, buttplate, thumb inlay and ramrod pipes, the forend is fully shaped except for a convenient square which may be clamped in a bench vise while hand inletting.
+Drop is 3-1/2" from the line of sights to heel, at 13-1/2" length of pull.

 Our French Type D furniture; buttplate, sideplate, triggerguard, and 3/8" ramrod pipes, are offered in traditional wax cast brass or iron (steel).
 The small thumbpiece is offered only in brass, which is correct for either furniture choice.
 The correct style single trigger, and trigger plate are designed to fit our pre-inlet stock.
 Correct unplated screws and pins are included.
 Barrel underlugs are machined from solid steel, and will need to be soldered to the barrel.
 Our gunsmith can install these (LABOR-US), at small extra cost after fitting the breech plug.
 Front sight options included our sterling silver fusil sight, or turtle front sight in either brass or iron.